-ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross appropriate) as GOL D 34.
+ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross a appropriate) 5 GOL .D 34.
 Remain in the Control Centre to manage the incident (unless otherwise determined) 35.
-Consider the involvement of other Teams, Services or Organisations who may be required to support the management of the incident in terms of providing additional resource, advice and guidance Services may be approached to assist with incident management: 36.
+Consider the involvement of other Teams, Services or Organisations who may be required to support the management of the incident in terms of providing additional resource, advice and guidance Services may be approached to assist 36.
 Brief incident controllers & other key officials on investigations, i.e. Emergency services, etc 37.
 Assess the key priorities for the remainder of the working day and take relevant action.
-Business Continuity Strategies are documented in Section 6 Consider actions to ensure the health, safety and well-being of the School community at all times.
-Consider your business continuity strategies i.e. alternative ways of working, re- location to your recovery site etc to ensure the impact of the disruption is minimised.
-Consider the School's legal duty to provide free school meals and how this will be facilitated, even in the event of emergency school closure.
-38. Liaise with REAch2 and LA on legal issues and passing of information to trade unions if required 39.
+Business Continuity Strategies are documented in Section 6 38.
+Liaise with REAch2 and LA on legal issues and passing of information to trade unions if required 39.
 Work with REAch2 and LA team and Bronze (Communications) on the content of media briefings & undertake media briefings if required 40.
-Ensure Governors are kept informed as appropriate to the circumstances of the incident i.
+Ensure Governors are kept informed as appropriate to the circumstances of the incident incident, and all governors then updated of the incident, at least every four hours.

 41. Work with the Recorder / Personal Assistant to monitor and collate the written reports, keep the incident log updated noting events and times.
 In the event of serious injuries or fatality, the HSE must be informed within 24 hours SIL\ /ER 42.
-Ensure staff are kept informed about what is required of them what actions are required where staff will be located Notifying staff who are not currently in work with details of the incident and actions undertaken in response 43.
+Ensure staff are kept informed about what is required of them Consider: what actions are required where staff will be located Notifying staff who are not currently in work with details of the incident and actions undertaken in response 43.
 Try to maintain normal routines as far as possible and manage school / evacuation site 44.
 Collect, organise and document facts, statements and information 45.
 Create student release location (at school or evacuation site) if required and allocate staff.
 Keep a record of all students who are collected, by whom and at what time.
 Students should not be permitted to check out without parent/guardian permission.
 46. Identify those staff or pupils who are badly affected and who need extra support 47.
 Work with Phase Leaders to inform pupils of what is happening and how their parents are being kept informed.
 Monitor the use of mobile phones to avoid the spread of rumours.
-I 40 48.
-Ensure pupils are kept informed as appropriate to the circumstances of the incident
+48. Ensure pupils are kept informed as appropriate to the circumstances of the incident